dd32/td-gh-ex/readme.txt

 ----------------------------------------------------
 == Changelog ==

+Version 2.4.1
+ * Fixed the Highlighted section slider in responsive
+ * Fixed the minor bugs in homepage sidebar

 Version 2.4.0
  * Fixed the slider bugs in ipad
  * Fixed prefix issue for functions/variable/class name